resbazSQL/lc-webscraping/_episodes/02-dom.md

 > >   (...)
 > >
 > > <blockquote class="challenge">
-> >   <h2 id="exercise-select-all-challenge-boxes-by-class">Exercise: Select all challenge boxes by class</h2>
+> >   <h2 id="exercise-select-all-challenge-boxes-by-class">Exercise: select all challenge boxes by class</h2>
-> >   <p>Using an XPath query in the JavaScript console of your browser, select the element that contains the text
+> >   <p>Using an XPath query in the Javascript console of your browser, select the element that contains the text
 > > you are currently reading on this page.</p>
 > >       (...)
 > >     </blockquote>